-Immunizations are not just for the young.
-In fact, you could argue that they are every bit as important for older adults as they are for infants and young children.
-Thousands of seniors suffer needlessly every year from illnesses that could have been prevented by vaccines—and those over age 65 are 100 times more likely to die from these preventable diseases than children are.
+Immunizations are not just for young people.
+In fact, you could argue that they even more important for older adults than for infants and young children.
+Thousands of seniors get sick, sometimes seriously, every year from illnesses that can be prevented by vaccines.
+And those over age 65 are 100 times more likely to die from these preventable diseases than children are.

-At your loved one’s next medical appointment, be sure to review the most commonly recommended vaccines to see which (in addition to the flu shot) your family member might need.
+At your loved one’s next medical appointment, ask their doctor about which vaccines for seniors (in addition to the flu shot) your family member might need.
 (And ask which you might need, to prevent exposing your loved one to illness.)

-- Pneumonia is the number one cause of serious illness in the United States, affecting about 900,000 Americans every year and accounting for as many as 400,000 hospitalizations.
+- Pneumonia is the number one cause of serious illness in the United States.
+It affects about 900,000 Americans every year and accounts for as many as 400,000 hospitalizations.

-- Between 5 and 7 percent of those who contract pneumonia will die from it, including nearly 20,000 Americans age 65 and older
+- Between 5 and 7 percent of those who contract pneumonia will die from it.
+This includes nearly 20,000 Americans age 65 and older

-- There are more than 90 known types of bacteria that can cause pneumonia, so having had the disease doesn’t protect you from contracting it again.
+- More than 90 types of bacteria that can cause pneumonia.
+Having the disease doesn’t protect you from getting it again.

-- Shingles is a painful, blistering skin rash that happens when a dormant chicken pox virus becomes active again later in life.
+- Shingles is a painful, blistering skin rash.
+It happens when a dormant chicken pox virus becomes active again later in life.

 - About 1 in 3 people will develop shingles, and 10 percent of them will suffer from nerve pain that may last for years.

 - If you’ve had chickenpox, you’re at risk—and risk increases with age.

 There are two shingles vaccines: